zhangyunhao116/fastrand/readme.md

 Fastest pseudo-random number generator in Go.

-The generator is actually come from Go runtime per-M structure, and the init-seed is provided by Go runtime, which means you can't add your own seed, but these methods scales very well on multiple cores.
+This generator actually come from Go runtime per-M structure, and the init-seed is provided by Go runtime, which means you can't add your own seed, but these methods scales very well on multiple cores.

-This generator passes the SmallCrush suite, part of TestU01 framework: http://simul.iro.umontreal.ca/testu01/tu01.html
+The generator passes the SmallCrush suite, part of TestU01 framework: http://simul.iro.umontreal.ca/testu01/tu01.html

 pseudo-random paper: https://www.jstatsoft.org/article/view/v008i14/xorshift.pdf